jbakhos63/etm_core_physics/README.md

 ### Folder Structure

+- `trials/` – All new Python simulation scripts (trial_001 to trial_018)
-- `trials/` – All Python simulation scripts (trial_001 to trial_208)
+- `oldtrials/` – All old Python simulation scripts (trial_001 to trial_208)
-- `results/` – Summarized output from each simulation
+- `Results/` – Summarized output from each simulation
+- `results99/` – This is a record of the original results of the author — Summarized output from over 200 old simulations
-- `results99/` – This is a record of the original results of the author — Summarized output from each simulation
+- `results100/` – This is a record of the original results of the author — Summarized output from each of 18 newly updated simulations
 - `docs/` – Theoretical documentation and figures

 ### Running a Trial